-Email is considered a central form of communication in the Everett Public Schools.
-"All messages on the Everett Public Schools email system are considered to be Public Records.
+As a reminder, staff are to check their email each day.
+Email is considered a central form of communication.
+All messages on the Everett Public Schools email system are public record.
 No privacy is guaranteed for any message sent on this system.
-Never send a message that you would not want to see appear in the newspaper, court records, etc. Email is also filtered for key words to identify unwanted threats, hate mail, etc. If you have private messages to send, you should use another communication system."
-(Information Systems Training Document, 2003)
+Never send a message you would not want to see appear in the newspaper, court records, etc.